Armin-Nabaei/Machine_Learning/Classification/Transformer/README.md

 # Multi Cross-Scale Mix Local And Non-Local Fusion Activation Maps for Attention-Modules in Image Classification
-# "Hybrid Model consists of Transformer & CNN with 98.55% in CIFAR10, and 90.16% in CIFAR100.
+## "Hybrid Model consists of Transformer & CNN with results of 98.55% in CIFAR10, and 90.16% in CIFAR100.

 ### download my trained weights links:
 #### CIFAR-10 :